Reinforcement Learning for Wheeled Mobility on Vertically Challenging Terrain: METHOD

 To create vertically challenging environments with different difficulty levels as shown in Fig.~\ref{CL-BMP}, we create a sequence of elevation maps by linearly interpolating between a starting map $I_0$ (flat terrain) and an ending map $I_N$ (rugged terrain) using a weighted average.
 The intermediate image $I_k$ at stage $k$ out of $N$ stages can be calculated using the following equation:

+In Eqn.~\eqref{eqn::CL}, the term \( \displaystyle \frac{k}{N} \) is used to define the interpolation weight $w$ in Fig.~\ref{CL-BMP}.
 This approach is based on the principle of curriculum learning, which posits that models can learn more effectively and efficiently when tasks are introduced in a structured, incremental manner, starting with simpler tasks and gradually moving to more complex ones.